Trump pushes Big Corn and Oil to break biofuels deadlock

 Prices for the credits, called RINs, dropped 10 cents to 53 cents each after the meeting, according to traders.

-Cruz said in a statement with Republican Senator Pat Toomey of Pennsylvania that he was “encouraged that President Trump recognizes the importance of providing relief from crushing RINs costs and expanding the potential market for ethanol.”
+Cruz said in a statement with Republican Senator Pat Toomey of Pennsylvania that he was“encouraged that President Trump recognizes the importance of providing relief from crushing RINs costs and expanding the potential market for ethanol.”

-“We are making real progress, and, with the president’s leadership, we believe we can and will ultimately solve the problem,” according to the statement.

 The biofuels industry had mixed reaction to the meeting, generally supporting the idea of year-round sales of high-ethanol blend gasoline but worried by the proposed price cap for credits, which some in the industry worry would curtail investment in new blending facilities.